aaronsaray/aaronsaray.com/content/blog/run-php-local-server-like-live-server.md

 source ~/.zshrc
 ```

-Sweet - now you have a locally running web server with PHP at localhost on port 8000.
+Sweet - now you have a locally running web server with PHP at localhost on port 8000 when you run `php-server`.

 But we can do better than this, can't we?